Uvalde school shooting: Aftermath

 UCISD asked parents not to pick up their children until all Robb Elementary School students were accounted for.
 At around 2:00 p.m., parents were notified to pick them up.
 All district and campus activities were canceled, and the parents of students at other schools were asked to pick up their children due to school bus cancelations.
-That night, UCISD's superintendent Hal Harrel announced in a letter sent to parents that the school year had concluded for the entire district, similarly to what was done during the COVID-19 pandemic in Texas, including the cancelation of a planned graduation ceremony.
+That night, UCISD's superintendent Hal Harrel announced in a letter sent to parents that the school year had concluded for the entire district, including the cancellation of a planned graduation ceremony.
 The school year had previously been scheduled to end two days later on Thursday.
 Some parents had to wait late into the night for final confirmation of their child's death, awaiting DNA identification.

 On the day of the shooting, Uvalde Memorial Hospital held an emergency blood drive for the victims.
 The South Texas Blood and Tissue Center issued an urgent request for blood donations after the shooting, and it sent 15 units of blood to Uvalde via helicopter to be used in area hospitals.
 On May 27, the center reported that more than 2,000 people donated blood after the shooting.

+Ramos's remains were held by the Uvalde County coroner for weeks after local funeral homes refused to arrange funeral services for him out of respect for his victims, before they were eventually cremated by Castle Ridge Mortuary in Crystal City.